Whale and Dolphin Surveys in the Pacific Islands

 Observers find cetaceans by scanning through the big-eyes, looking for anything that looks different from water and whitecaps.
 Sometimes, the observer will see the animals right away, especially if they are in large groups or very active at the surface.
 Other times, the observers see a splash or a group of birds or fish that alerts them to the presence of cetaceans.
 Whatever the "cue," once the group is spotted, we collect the data necessary to make abundance estimates.
 We often take the opportunity to collect photographs and tissue samples from some groups, either from the ship itself or from a small boat launched from the ship.
 Photographs of the animals allow us to track individuals using identifying marks on the dorsal fin, tail flukes, or body.
 We use tissue samples for genetic analysis to determine the sex of an animal and the population to which it belongs.
 We also use them to understand disease, identify contaminants that accumulate in the animal's blubber, and determine pregnancy.
 Occasionally, we deploy satellite tags on a handful of animals to track how the species move over a longer period than we can observe from the ship.
 The satellite tags last for many months and help us to understand population range and migration.

 Although we most commonly study cetaceans through visual surveys, we are only able to count them when they surface to breathe.
-To improve our abundance estimates and provide additional information, we eavesdrop on the sounds produced by cetaceans below the surface.
+To improve our abundance estimates and provide additional information, we eavesdrop on the sounds cetaceans produce below the surface.

 We use an acoustic array to eavesdrop on vocalizing marine mammals.
 The acoustic array consists of a series of hydrophones (underwater microphones) that are towed behind the ship (a "towed array") while it is moving along the trackline.
 The hydrophones immediately transmit sounds back to the ship.
-Scientists monitor the sounds by listening with headphones and watching a visual representation of the sounds known as a spectrogram to show sounds that cannot be heard by the human ear.
-Using these two techniques, the acoustic team can determine when a whale or dolphin is present and what species it is based on various characteristics of its vocalizations.
+Scientists monitor the sounds by listening with headphones and watching a visual representation known as a spectrogram to see what cannot be heard by the human ear.
+Using these two techniques, the acoustics team can determine when a whale or dolphin is present and what species it is based on various characteristics of its vocalizations.
 Once animals are detected, the time difference between the arrivals of their sounds to the hydrophones is used to locate and track them as they move.
 Depending on the species and its location, the acoustics team may alert the visual team to the presence of animals in the area and help guide the ship to them.